How to Launch an Employee Shuttle Program

 An employee shuttle effectively bridges that gap.
 It can create a seamless link from a central transit hub directly to your office door, removing one of the biggest transportation barriers your employees face.
 This makes relying on public transit a more viable and attractive option, which can reduce traffic congestion and your company’s overall carbon footprint.
 It’s a simple way to make your office more accessible and the daily commute far less complicated.

-If Parking Is a Constant Headache
+When Office Parking Is a Nightmare

 For many employees, the workday begins with a stressful search for a parking spot.
 If your office has limited parking, the daily competition can create frustration and cause people to be late.
 The alternative—paying for a spot in a nearby garage—can be a significant financial burden for your team.
 From the company’s perspective, providing and maintaining a large parking lot is a major expense that uses up valuable real estate.